tooevangelist/paysuper-docs/content/docs/payments/customization.md

 # Customizing Checkout
 ***

-Learn about the different ways you can customize your Checkout integration.
+Learn about the different ways you can customize your Checkout.

 ## Localization